Khor Al Adaid: Tourism

-Khawr al Udayd's beach is a popular tourist attraction in Qatar.
+Khor Al Adaid's beach is a popular tourist attraction in Qatar.
 The most common routes to the beach are via Mazrat Turaina and Mesaieed.

 Demographics

 As of the 2010 census, the settlement comprised 14 housing units and 4 establishments.
-There were 42 people living in the settlement, of which 100% were male and 0% were female.
-Out of the 42 inhabitants, 100% were 20 years of age or older and 0% were under the age of 20.
+There were 42 people living in the settlement, of which all were male.
+Out of the 42 inhabitants, all were 20 years of age or older.
 The literacy rate stood at 64.3%.

-Employed persons made up 100% of the total population.
-Males accounted for 100% of the working population.
+Employed people made up the entire population.